sergio-schmiegelow/obj-over-tcp/README.md

             print(f'Client disconnected')
     time.sleep(0.1)
 ```
-In asynchronous mode, a callback async funcion must be defined to receive the events.
-A asyncObjOverTcp (client ou server) object must me created and the asyncio event loop must be run.
+In asynchronous mode, a callback async function must be defined to receive the events.
+A asyncObjOverTcp (client ou server) object must be created and the asyncio event loop must be run
 ## Echo client example in asynchronous mode
 ```python
 import asyncio